kevinlyoung/FedChangePointNote/README.md

-Federal Reserve/Congressional Scrutiny Change Point Research Note
+Creating Scrutiny Indicators: A Change Point Exploration of Congressional Scrutiny of the US Federal Reserve
 ==================

 28 July 2014